rabbitstack/fibratus/README.md

 - :zap: blazing fast
 - :satellite: collects a wide spectrum of kernel events - from process to network observability signals
-- :mag: super powerful filtering engine
+- :mag: super powerful filtering and rule engine
 - :snake: running Python scriptlets on top of kernel event flow
 - :minidisc: capturing event flux to **kcap** files and replaying anywhere
 - :rocket: transporting events to Elasticsearch, RabbitMQ or console sinks